kristinkor/EZAutoRentalManagementSystem/README.md

 ## Database Implementation

 The EZRental POS system uses a SQL database to store and manage data.
-Below are the SQL commands used to create the database and tables:
+Below are the example of SQL commands used to create the database and tables:

 ```sql
 -- Create the database